CleverCloud/clever-cloud.com/en/the-cloud/solution/simple-management.md

       <div class="row">
          <div class="span4">
             <p>
-				Security of the connection between your users and your site is a critical aspect of your Web service
+				Secure connection between app and user is a critical aspect of any web-based service.
 			</p>
-			<p>Through a partnership between Clever Cloud and Comodo , it's possible to generate - directly from your account - SSL security certificates.
-Applying security to your web services will never be easier.
+			<p>Thanks to a partnership developed between Clever Cloud and Comodo, it is possible to generate SSL security certificates directly from your account.
+It does not get any easier than that.
             </p>
          </div>
       </div>